kate-bagenzo/strawberry-starter/src/posts/installation.md

 - `siteName`
     - The name of your blog.
 Appears on the footer, the RSS feed, and the link preview (i.e. the little image when you link to a site on social media).
 - `siteDescription`
-    - A small description of your site.
+    - A small description of your blog.
 Appears on the RSS feed.
 - `siteURL`
     - The public URL of your blog, e.g. (example.neocities.org) *Required* for the link preview and RSS feed to function correctly.
 - `siteAuthor`
     - Your name.
 Appears on the footer and RSS feed.
+- `siteLang`
+    - A two-letter code indicating what language your blog is in.
+Used internally for various things.
 - `authorLink`
     - A link to your personal website or social media.
 Appears on the footer.
 You can leave this blank if you prefer.
 - `authorContact`